GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

   $
 ]

+Besides raw #acr("STFT") values, interaural features

+// TODO: Hence, the choice of the encoding method for the acoustic data has a substantial impact on the difficulty of this task.

 When using #acr("STFT") features directly, they get converted to real values as following.
 Each complex matrix translates to two real ones by splitting the modulus and the phase of each entry.
 Thus, a $N$-channel #acr("STFT") $N times F times T$ complex tensor ends up as a $2N times F times T$ real array.